rostah-r/Dispatcharr-Utilities/README.md

 ## Project Structure

 -   `api_utils.py`: Contains centralized utility functions for interacting with the Dispatcharr API, including authentication, data fetching, and channel/stream updates.
 All other scripts leverage these functions.
--   `channel_manager.py`: A powerful, unified script for splitting and organizing channels based on various criteria (codec, resolution, FPS, interlacing).
-Its behavior is configured via `config.ini`.
 -   `channels_upload.py`: Facilitates the bulk upload and synchronization of channels to Dispatcharr from a CSV file.
 -   `config.ini`: The primary configuration file for all scripts.
-It defines splitting rules, channel numbering schemes, and general script settings.
+It defines script settings, channel filtering ranges, and scoring parameters.
 -   `dispatcharr-stream-sorter.py`: The main script for fetching, analyzing, scoring, and reordering streams within Dispatcharr.
 It uses `ffmpeg` for stream analysis and integrates with `config.ini` for its operational parameters.
 -   `groups_upload.py`: Enables the bulk upload and synchronization of channel groups to Dispatcharr from a CSV file.
 -   `get_stream_data.py`: A utility script to fetch and display all data for a specific stream, saving it to a CSV file.
--   `update_stream_stats.py`: A utility script to update stream stats on the server from a CSV file (functionality now integrated into `dispatcharr-stream-sorter.py`).
 -   `requirements.txt`: Lists all Python dependencies required to run the scripts.
 -   `swagger.json`: API documentation for Dispatcharr (for reference).
 -   `csv/`: This directory stores various CSV files used by the scripts: